SOSANA/nmawlive/README.md

 ##nmawlive
-For the Node.js, MongoDB and AngularJS Web Development live lessons
+Node.js, MongoDB and AngularJS Web Development live lessons

 ###Lesson 1
 Node Intro on Callbacks and Event Loop, Events and Listeners, Stream I/O, and Building your NPM Package